dthyresson/supagraphql/README.md

 1. Install all dependencies from the root of the repo (using `yarn`)
 2. Configure `.env` with your Supabase client `SUPABASE_URL`, `SUPABASE_KEY`, `SUPABASE_JWT_SECRET` from the Supabase API settings
-3. `cd` into that folder, and run `yarn start`.
+3. `cd` into that folder,
+4. To generate types, run `yarn gen`.
+5. To start the server, run `yarn start`
-4. Open http://localhost:3000/graphql in your browser, and try to run:
+6. Open http://localhost:3000/graphql in your browser, and try to run:

 `query { hello }`